Arts FAQs (Frequently Asked Questions)

 1. At what age do children enrolled in HPS start music and art education?

-All students in kindergarten at any Hamden Public School receive 60 minutes of music and art instruction each week.
-This instruction continues through elementary school. once they enter Hamden Middle School, students are given choices about which art form they would like to study.
+All students in Kindergarten through 6th grade at any Hamden Public School receive 60 minutes of both music and art instruction each week.
+Once they enter Hamden Middle School, students are given choices about which art form they would like to study.
 In high school, students are required to get one full credit in the arts before graduation.
-This can be done via classes in visual arts, music or theatre.
+This can be done via classes in visual arts, music, or theatre.

 2. At what age do children start receiving instruction on a musical instrument?